 Main debit cards, such as Visa and MasterCard, are accepted by most retailers and restaurants.

 Please note that credit cards are rare in France.
-Therefore, maintain a positive balance.
+Therefore, you must maintain a positive account balance.

 With your bank card, you can withdraw cash.
 There are many ATMs all over France including Paris.
 Cash payments are accepted only when you pay in euros.